How To Sew a Rectangular Casserole Cozy (free pattern)

 Fold your bias tape over to the other side of the cozy and press it into place, ensuring the folded edge just slightly covers the stitching from the other side of the bias tape.

-Clip your bias tape into place, ensuring it just slightly covers your line of stitching.
+Clip your bias tape into place, ensuring it’s covering your line of stitching.

 Step 8 – Sew second side of bias tape